debsouryadatta/souryax-course-generator/README.md

 6. Putting the PlanetScale details in the .env file
 7. Installing the Prisma VS Code extension to recognize Prisma in VS Code.
 8. Creating Prisma client instance for using it with db in db.ts
-8. Creating the schema.prisma and pushing it to PlanetScale database using npm prisma db push, npx prisma studio(for seeing the database tables)
+8. Creating the schema.prisma and pushing it to PlanetScale database using npx prisma db push, npx prisma studio(for seeing the database tables)

 ### NextAuth implementation
 9. npm i next-auth @next-auth/prisma-adapter(For nextAuth to interact with the database)
 10. In the auth.ts, writing the callbacks to be implemented then writing the providers
-11. Setting the the google cloud project for google oauth
+11. Setting up the google cloud project for google oauth
 12. Creating the /api/auth/[...nextauth]/route.ts -> Basically what it does is -> Any route that comes into /api/auth will be handled by this file including all the google callbacks and google redirects